 “We owned a license for Canada the same way [Dallas County Schools] owned a license for Texas,” Souliere explained.
 “We were a client for Force Multiplier the same way everyone else was.
 We were just a client who chose to buy the IP.
 We wired money to buy the products and then 24 hours later we hear on the news there’s an FBI raid.”

 With the acquisition a done deal, BusPatrol had a decision to make: Focus on the Canadian market, or step in and help Dallas school districts through the resulting transportation crisis?

 “The more cautious approach would have been this is not your mess, not your problem—stay out.
 But there was a problem with that, which I wasn’t comfortable with,” said Souliere.
 “The problem was all of the students who are relying on this technology to keep them safe, I would have been responsible for taking that away from them, and that’s not part of our culture.”

-Using its BusGuard technology, BusPatrol America began servicing existing safety contracts not only in Texas, but nationwide, and hired a new president, David Poirier, a retired U.S. Army officer who led the capture of Saddam Hussein in 2003.
-More recently, he was a consultant to Force Multiplier and a licensee operating a stand alone BusGuard operation in the northeast U.S.
+Using its BusGuard technology, BusPatrol America began servicing existing safety contracts not only in Texas, but nationwide.
+Then it hired a new president, David Poirier, a retired U.S. Army officer who led the capture of Saddam Hussein in 2003.
+More recently, he was a consultant to Force Multiplier and a licensee operating a stand-alone BusGuard operation in the northeast U.S.